Dalton enjoys warm welcome in Bengals’ 26-13 win over Bills

 INJURIES

 Bengals: Left tackle Cordy Glenn stood on the sideline, but did not return after hurting his right shoulder in the first quarter.
+Coach Marvin Lewis said Glenn was fine.
 Guard Christian Westerman (back) and running back Jarveon Williams (left knee) did not return.

 Bills: Backup linebacker Julian Stanford did not return after hurting his nose in the first half.
 RB LeSean McCoy (hip/groin) and left tackle Dion Dawkins (hip) did not play after being injured in practice this week.